ericgitonga/utilities/file-renamer/README.md

 ### Runtime Issues

-- **File access errors**: Ensure the application has read/write permissions for the selected directory
+- **File access errors**: Ensure the application has read/write permissions for the selected directory and files
-- **UI glitches**: Some themes may not display correctly; try changing your system theme
+- **No files found**: Make sure you've either selected files or chosen a directory with files in it
-- **Regular expression errors**: Double-check your regex patterns for syntax errors
+- **Cannot rename file**: Check if another application has the file open or locked

 ## License